Preparing for College in High School

 - The Transition to College

 Good study habits make for good grades.
-Good grades can help you get into a good college and increase your chances for winning scholarships to help pay for college.
+Good grades can help you get into a good college and increase your chances of winning scholarships to help pay for college.
 If you're having trouble keeping good grades, the study tips below can help.
 Make it a goal to raise your grades, and talk to your parents and school counselor to help execute a plan for improvement.

 The Perfect 10 Study Habits